-Each student can learn at his own pace and construct an individual tailor-made training program by validating complementary units in chemistry, materials technology, metrology, occupational health, etc. All nuclear theoretical units are available in e-learning mode to fit in with the busy schedule of professionals.
-CNAM has developed an internet platform—Plei@d—translated into a number of languages such as English, Arabic, Spanish, etc. The Plei@d platform offers many services such as chat, video-conference, mail, and an open forum.
-We have used this website for nuclear training to both teach theory and make exercises available to students.
-They can download videos of their classes, handouts, and every three or four lessons an MCQ is proposed to help students make sure they have understood the theory.
-A brief overview of all lessons is also given.
-Once a month, a meeting with all students is held.
-It can be attended either in person or online, in real time, or delayed.
-The final written test is always held in one of CNAM’s centers in France.
-The only training course which is not in e-learning is the practical one.
-It is held either on Saturdays, or on occasional days over a longer period, or concentrated into a single week.
+At the CNAM, each student can learn at his/her own pace and build his/her own customized training programme by validating additional modules in chemistry, materials technology, metrology or occupational health.
+All theoretical modules in the nuclear field are available in e-learning modules to fit in with the busy schedules of professionals working full time.
+In addition, the CNAM has developed an online platform, Plei@d, available in several languages including English, Arabic and Spanish.
+This platform offers many services such as chat, video conferencing, email and an open forum.
+It has been used for nuclear training to impart knowledge to students and provide them with access to exercises.
+Students can upload videos of their lectures and documents.
+Every three or four classes, they are given a multiple choice quiz to help them ensure that they have assimilated the theory.
+A brief summary of each lesson is also provided.
+A meeting with all students is held once a month.
+Students can participate in a face-to-face or virtual meeting, live or recorded.
+The final written test is always organized in one of the different CNAM centers in France.
+Finally, the only course that cannot be done through e-learning is the practical course.
+It can take place either on Saturdays, spread out over several days over a long period, or concentrated in a single dedicated week.

-For over 20 years, CNAM has trained engineers through apprenticeship.
-Excellent courses combining theoretical knowledge and operational know-how are put together and taught by tenured professors and professionals from the nuclear sector enabling apprentices to acquire the necessary skills to exercise the main professions in the nuclear sector.
+For more than 20 years, the CNAM has been training engineers through apprenticeships.
+High-quality courses, combining theoretical knowledge and field know-how, are taught by tenured professors and nuclear industry professionals.
+Thus, apprentices can acquire the skills needed to perform the main functions in the nuclear sector.

 permanent or contractual professors/lecturers